Inrixia/TidalTags/readme.md

 # TidalTags Browser Extension
 TidalTags is a Chrome/Firefox extension that adds quality tags to songs in the Tidal Web Player.

 This is very much not polished and is only really intended to be used as a reference for testing.
-I dont have any plans to actually publish it etc.

 ## Install
 1. Download the extension zip for your browser from https://github.com/Inrixia/TidalTags/releases/tag/latest